youngerheart/daterangepicker/README.md

         btns: ['days', ...] // sort and which btn will be shown,
         // default and only those option ['days', 'weeks', 'months'] }
-      // only support chinese, english and japanese, you can give me a pr for your language.
+      // only support chinese, english and japanese, you can give me a PR for your language.
       // in src/lang.js
       {
         days: 'daysStr', // such as: '日'